 1 person favorited this theater

 When the Carib Theatre first opened in April, 1938, it was the largest building of any kind on the island of Jamaica.
 Its huge interior measured 1 million cubic feet!
 The 1,750 seats were divided among the orchestra, balcony, and a small mezzanine that was situated along the right wall.
-The Carib was reported to be the highest-grossing movie theatre in the entire Caribbean.
+In the late-1940’s it was taken over by the British owned Rank Organisation.
+The Carib Theatre was reported to be the highest-grossing movie theatre in the entire Caribbean.
 In 1954, its round proscenium had to be demolished to permit installation of a 54 feet wide CinemaScope screen.
 In 1982, a new sound system was installed that experts claimed was one of the best in the world due to the acoustics of the egg-shaped auditorium.

 Just login to your account and subscribe to this theater